percona/percona-xtrabackup/storage/innobase/xtrabackup/doc/source/backup_scenarios/incremental_backup.rst

 .. note::

- :option:`xtrabackup --apply-log-only` should be used when merging all incrementals except the last one.
-That's why the previous line doesn't contain the :option:`xtrabackup --apply-log-only` option.
-Even if the :option:`xtrabackup --apply-log-only` was used on the last step, backup would still be consistent but in that case server would perform the rollback phase.
+ `xtrabackup --apply-log-only` should be used when merging all incrementals except the last one.
+That's why the previous line doesn't contain the `xtrabackup --apply-log-only` option.
+Even if the `xtrabackup --apply-log-only` was used on the last step, backup would still be consistent but in that case server would perform the rollback phase.

 Once prepared, incremental backups are the same as the :ref:`full backups
 <full_backup>` and they can be :ref:`restored <restoring_a_backup>` in the same
 way.

-.. |PXB| replace:: PXB